lierdakil/pandoc-crossref/docs/index.md

 `--include-in-header`, add pandoc-crossref-specific definitions as well.
 See [LaTeX customization](#latex-customization) for more information.

+## Note on non-standard LaTeX templates

+If you're using non-standard pandoc LaTeX template (this includes the cases where document class is not `article` or `book` close enough to that), pandoc-crossref might not be able to configure that properly.
+You might to configure LaTeX in the template manually.

+## Note on LaTeX and `chapters` option

+Because pandoc-crossref offloads all numbering to LaTeX if it can, `chapters: true` has no direct effect on LaTeX output.
+You have to specify Pandoc's `--top-level-division=chapter` option, which should hopefully configure LaTeX appropriately.

+It's a good idea to specify `--top-level-division=chapter` for any output format actually, because pandoc-crossref can't signal pandoc you want to use chapters, and vice versa.

 ## pandoc-citeproc and pandoc-crossref

 Since pandoc-crossref uses the same citation syntax as pandoc-citeproc,